Where is series 23 of Silent Witness filmed?

-Every new sequence of Silent Witness sees the group despatched off to brand-new places, and in 2020 there are tons extra in retailer.
+Every new sequence of Silent Witness sees the crew despatched off to brand-new places, and in 2020 there are tons extra in retailer.

-In keeping with producer Lawrence Until, sequence 23 will characteristic the whole lot from a airplane crash to a cryogenics centre, in addition to chemical labs and armed forces barracks and idyllic villages.
+In line with producer Lawrence Until, sequence 23 will characteristic the whole lot from a airplane crash to a cryogenics centre, in addition to chemical labs and military barracks and idyllic villages.

 The place was the airplane crash episode filmed?

-Silent Witness begins off very dramatically this 12 months, with a enterprise jet plunging from the skies and crashing into the timber, tearing itself aside and killing a number of pilots and passengers.
-It’s such a “big-scale” stunt, in truth, that David Caves (Dr Jack Hodgson) has in contrast it to a Bond movie.
+Silent Witness begins off very dramatically this 12 months, with a enterprise jet plunging from the skies and crashing into the bushes, tearing itself aside and killing a number of pilots and passengers.
+It’s such a “big-scale” stunt, in actual fact, that David Caves (Dr Jack Hodgson) has in contrast it to a Bond movie.

-The crash kicks off a double invoice referred to as Deadhead.
-And whereas our forensics consultants group up with the police and the Air Accidents Investigation Department (AAIB) to work out what occurred, there’s additionally a private angle for Dr Nikki Alexander (Emilia Fox); one of many crash victims is the previous US ambassador – who additionally occurs to be associates together with her boyfriend, Matt Garcia (Michael Landes).
+The crash kicks off a double invoice known as Deadhead.
+And whereas our forensics consultants crew up with the police and the Air Accidents Investigation Department (AAIB) to work out what occurred, there’s additionally a private angle for Dr Nikki Alexander (Emilia Fox); one of many crash victims is the previous US ambassador – who additionally occurs to be buddies along with her boyfriend, Matt Garcia (Michael Landes).

-The airplane inside was filmed at Shoot Aviation Ltd in Maidenhead, a facility which handles a ton of the aviation-related scenes you’ll see on TV and in motion pictures – from The Seize to the Kingsman motion pictures to Surprise Girl 84, Chilly Toes, the Evening Supervisor, Black Mirror, and plenty of extra.
+The airplane inside was filmed at Shoot Aviation Ltd in Maidenhead, a facility which handles a ton of the aviation-related scenes you’ll see on TV and in films – from The Seize to the Kingsman films to Marvel Lady 84, Chilly Ft, the Evening Supervisor, Black Mirror, and lots of extra.

-Shoot Aviation Ltd was additionally used to movie the inside of the hangar in Farnborough, the place the AAIB’s Jess Fisher (Emma Cunliffe) and her group of consultants have collected all of the items of the personal jet and laid them out to assist with their investigation.
+Shoot Aviation Ltd was additionally used to movie the inside of the hangar in Farnborough, the place the AAIB’s Jess Fisher (Emma Cunliffe) and her crew of consultants have collected all of the items of the non-public jet and laid them out to assist with their investigation.

-The precise crash web site and the particles discipline which we see nonetheless smouldering when the Lyell group arrive on the scene was filmed round Shoot Aviation HQ in Maidenhead, in close by fields and woodland.
+The precise crash website and the particles discipline which we see nonetheless smouldering when the Lyell crew arrive on the scene was filmed round Shoot Aviation HQ in Maidenhead, in close by fields and woodland.

-The episode additionally contains scenes set in a lodge, which have been filmed on the Clayton Lodge on Chiswick Excessive Street in London, and hospital scenes filmed at Man’s Hospital.
+The episode additionally contains scenes set in a resort, which had been filmed on the Clayton Resort on Chiswick Excessive Street in London, and hospital scenes filmed at Man’s Hospital.

 A sequence displaying Nikki’s boyfriend Matt on the airport was filmed at Heathrow Terminal 2.